 The slot canyon in Anza Borrego is one of those hikes that you never realized you had right in California.
 The slot is a beautiful natural formation nestled in the heart of Anza Borrego State Park, about an hour and a half east of San Diego.
-The park has no fees to enter and hundreds of miles to explore and off-road through.
+The park has no fees to enter (I have been told this is now $10 for the Slot hike) and hundreds of miles to explore and off-road through.
 It even has unique areas such as the palm tree oasis of Hellhole Canyon, abandoned mines, and of course, the slot canyon itself.
 Here is all the information if you want to check it out.

 Make no mistake, you will have to work to find this place.
 While it is technically on the map, it is still challenging to find, as it is located about two miles down a dirt road that is very easy to miss.
 My suggestion would be to check in with the visitor’s center before trying to head out to the canyon.
 The map below will get you close, but it is really easy to miss if you do not know where the road will be.
 Here is a map that the visitors center provides.